-The work group believes its observations on several issues related to IDI reserving that were not within the scope of the work group's assignment could be useful to valuation actuaries and regulators.
+The IDTWG believes its observations on several issues related to IDI reserving that were not within the scope of the IDTWG's assignment could be useful to valuation actuaries and regulators.
 The first issue is IDI benefit offsets and why they were excluded from the scope.
 The second issue is an explanation of the importance of retrospective claim reserve adequacy testing.